How to smell your own breath. Self-test for halitosis (bad breath).

 Another way to check your breath is an obvious one.
 Just ask someone else what they think.

 Actually, this makes a very good plan and is generally regarded as a reliable way to confirm a chronic breath problem.
-That’s because, as we described above, the human nose tends to ignore persistent odors, and even when doing testing like we describe above, it’s still sometimes hard for us to smell ourselves.
+So, even though the human nose tends to ignore persistent odors and therefore it’s hard for us to smell ourselves, others can, no problem.

 Another good reason.